textpattern/textpattern.github.io/administration/preferences-panel.md

 Textpattern uses UTF-8 encoding wherever possible by default, including for outgoing emails.
 However, some older email clients (including some versions of Microsoft Outlook) do not have proper UTF-8 support.
 If you encounter garbled characters in emails, this setting will convert text to ISO-8859-1 encoding before sending them.

-**Note:** If you are using a language the characters of which cannot be represented in ISO-8859-1, this setting will unfortunately not help you.
+If you are using a language the characters of which cannot be represented in ISO-8859-1, this setting will unfortunately not help you.
 You should try finding a UTF-8 (or Unicode) compatible email client.

 ### Enable XML-RPC server?